About PQC Today

 We cover every domain the transition touches: TLS, SSH, email, PKI, HSM key management, 5G authentication, digital identity, blockchain, IoT, and the regulatory frameworks — NIST, ETSI, DORA, NIS2, NSM-10, ANSSI — that are setting the deadlines.

-Our Business Center provides 14 interactive planning tools for executives and compliance teams — ROI calculators, RACI builders, vendor scorecards, policy generators, deployment playbooks, and audit checklists — all adapting to your industry, geography, and regulatory context.
+Our Command Center provides 34 interactive planning tools for executives and compliance teams — ROI calculators, RACI builders, vendor scorecards, policy generators, deployment playbooks, and audit checklists — all adapting to your industry, geography, and regulatory context.

 Our founding principles